Winslow railway station: New station

-When the line opens, Winslow will have direct trains to Oxford, Milton Keynes Central and Bedford.
+When the line opens, Winslow is to have direct trains to Oxford, Milton Keynes Central and Bedford.
 The journey time from Winslow to Oxford is estimated at 27 minutes.

+In November 2025 at an industry conference, Chiltern's Managing Director Richard Allan spoke disapprovingly of the station's design, describing it as not fit for use in winter.
+Remedial work is required before the company can accept it.
+A Network Rail spokesperson said that this work is expected to be completed by the end of the year.

 Aylesbury connection

 In March 2021, the East West Rail Company announced that its opening plans for East West Rail have changed, notably deferring indefinitely a connection to Aylesbury.